-Read more → about Using resurrect.wezterm to manage Wezterm session state
+Read more → about Using F# to read/write files and databases

-Read more → about Getting Started with Bitcoin
+Read more → about Handling PHP-FPM using Caddy

 My experience learning and building something with Rust, from someone new to a low(er) level, systems, programming language.